 Although explicit duplications of observations have been removed, many remain.
 This is inevitable as catalogues of auroral recordings often contain records of an auroral observation that are carried forward from a prior catalogue (often without giving the provenance) and site names or the location coordinates have been updated and/or slightly adjusted.
 This means that combining catalogues can cause duplicated records that are not always recognized as such.
 In addition, when surveying historic newspaper reports, the same observation is often reported differently by different newspapers.
+In some cases, the duplication leads to errors and checking original sources is a very important and ongoing activity (e.g. Hayakawa et al. 2016).
 To avoid undue weight being given to multiple records to what may have been a single observation of aurora, we here use a new approach.
-Records on a given night that are within 0.2° of each other along the great-circle path (about 22 km in distance) are here treated as just one independent sample that is given the mean latitude and longitude of the combined reports.
+Records on a given night that are within 0.2° of each other along the greatcircle path (about 22 km in distance) are here treated as just one independent sample that is given the mean latitude and longitude of the combined reports.
 The angular separation of 0.2° was chosen after a sensitivity study of the balance between the number of observations that are combined and the loss of spatial resolution.
-This process yields 194201 independent area-combined samples from the total of 219142 reports on 136966 nights (an average of 1.60 per night).
-There are 48975 nights on which at least one report was made and so aurora was seen, at some location, on 35.76% of all nights.
-The largest number of reports in one night is 651 on 10 May 2024.
-Note that the total number of area-combined samples is only 11.4% smaller than the number of observation reports.
-A consequence of this is that samples from rural areas often result from a single reported observation, but some samples from major centres of population (without strong street lighting) can result from recordings from several tens of observers.
-Although multiple observers give greater credence to the observation, without this process the geographical distribution of population (specifically, the population able and willing to record their observation) would even more strongly modulate the statistics of auroral occurrence in a way that changes with time.
+This process yields 195233 independent area-combined samples from the total of 223916 reports on 136966 nights (an average of 1.63 per night).
+There are 48975 nights on which at least one report was made: this means that aurora was seen, at some location, on 35.76% of all nights.
+Note that the total number of area-combined samples is only 12.8% smaller than the number of observation reports.
+A large factor in this is that samples from rural areas often result from a single reported observation, but some samples from major centres of population (without strong street lighting) can result from recordings from several tens of observers.
+Although multiple observers give greater credence to the observation, without this process the geographical distribution of population (specifically, the population able and willing to record their observation) would even more strongly modulate the statistics of auroral occurrence and in a way that changes with